 How Much Does a Home Inspection Cost?

-We charge a flat rate of $350 for a full home inspection.
+We charge a as low as $300 for a full home inspection.
 If you decide to also book a sewer scope inspection ($250), we do offer a combination deal where we knock $50 off the total price.

 Should I Attend the Home Inspection?